Feeling Stressed? Understanding how stress affects our brain health

 Stress can affect how we feel, how we think, how we behave and even our physical health such as affecting our hear rate, blood pressure or our sleep patterns

-We, or those around us may notice difficulty concentrating, lapses in memory, becoming vague, easily distracted, recurrent negative thinking, worrying and difficulty in finding our own intuition
+We may notice difficulty concentrating, lapses in memory, becoming vague, easily distracted, recurrent negative thinking, worrying and difficulty in trusting our intuition.

-In summary there are lots of ways stress can take its toll.
-It’s important to be aware of these for ourselves and for those we care about
+It’s important to be aware of these for ourselves and for those we care about to avoid unnecessary stress.

 How to cope with stress